Camp Y.I. Policies

 • All campers and staff members must show proof of negative COVID-19 test taken maximum 48 hours prior to arrival at camp

 • Campers and staff may choose to wear a mask

 Upon check-in all campers are screened by our health center staff.
 Campers and staff will be temperature checked and health screened for Coronavirus/COVID-19 symptoms daily while at camp.
 Please do not send your camper to camp if they are experiencing any symptoms of illness such as cough, shortness of breath or difficulty breathing, fever, chills, repeated shaking with chills, muscle pain, sore throat, or new loss of taste or smell, have been exposed to someone suspected and/or confirmed Coronavirus/COVID-19, or diagnosed self and not yet cleared by state or local public health authorities.

 Camp YI does not offer COVID-19 testing to their campers or staff.
 If a camper becomes ill at camp, we will follow health department recommendations.
-These include quarantining the camper and contact the adult on file for immediate pickup.
+These include quarantining the camper and contacting the adult on file for immediate pickup.